 The Mullers make their way to Minnesota

 After confirming the diagnosis with a second physician in Des Moines, Iowa, the Mullers were referred to Midwest Fetal Care Center (MWFCC).
 The MWFCC is a collaboration between Allina Health and Children’s Minnesota that brings together a multi-disciplinary team of highly trained maternal-fetal medicine experts from Allina Health, and pediatric and neonatal specialists from Children’s Minnesota.
-Upon referral to MWFCC, the Mullers were paired with perinatal social worker Anne Seaton as they began navigating this challenging diagnosis.
+Upon referral to MWFCC, the Mullers were paired with fetal care clinical social worker Anne Seaton as they began navigating this challenging diagnosis.

 A social worker steps in to support